Greek Style Potato Skins with Hummus

 Just remember to make lots of extras!
 These things are quite addictive and it’s hard to stop at just one!
 The good part?
 No guilt required.

-- 2.25 lbs medium red or yellow potatoes (or small russet potatoes), rinsed
+- 2¼ lbs medium red or yellow potatoes or very small Russet potatoes

 - freshly ground black pepper

-- one (10-ounce) container of Sabra Olive Tapenade Hummus, stirred well
+- 1 (10-ounce) container Sabra Olive Tapenade Hummus stirred well

-- Place one rack in the center of your oven and another rack in the top half of the oven (roughly 4-5 inches below your broiler).
-Preheat the oven to 400 degrees Fahrenheit.
-Line a sheet pan with aluminum foil.
-Combine the the chopped cucumber and tomatoes together, season lightly with salt and pepper, and set aside.
+- Bake and Prepare the Potato Skins: Place one rack in the center of your oven and another rack in the top half of the oven (roughly 4 to 5 inches below your broiler).
+Preheat the oven to 400°F (204°C).
+Line a half sheet pan with aluminum foil.

 - Place the potatoes in a medium mixing bowl.
-Toss the potatoes with one tablespoon of extra olive oil and sprinkle with kosher sea salt and pepper.
-Distribute the potatoes evenly in rows on the sheet pan - so they are not touching one another.
-Bake at 400 degrees (center-rack) for 25 to 30 minutes, or until a wooden skewer can easily be pierced through them without meeting resistance.
+Toss the potatoes with one tablespoon of extra olive oil and sprinkle with kosher salt and pepper.
+Distribute the potatoes evenly in rows on the sheet pan – so they are not touching one another.
+Bake on the center-rack for 25 to 30 minutes, or until a wooden skewer can easily be pierced through them without meeting resistance.

-- Place on a cooling rack until the potatoes are cool enough to handle.
-Increase the oven temperature to 425 degrees Fahrenheit.
+- Set on a cooling rack until the potatoes are cool enough to handle.
+Increase the oven temperature to 425°F (220°C).
 Slice the potatoes in half lengthwise.
-Hold each potato half in the palm of one hand and using your other hand, carefully (red potatoes have more delicate skin than russet potatoes) scoop out the potato flesh with a small melon ball scoop or spoon leaving about 1/8 of an inch of potato in the skin.
-Set aside the scooped potato into the mixing bowl from earlier - use for mashed potatoes or other cooking applications.
+Hold each potato half in the palm of one hand and using your other hand, carefully (note: red potatoes have more delicate skin than russet potatoes) scoop out the potato flesh with a small melon ball scoop or spoon leaving about ⅛-inch of potato in each skin.
+Set the scooped potato into the mixing bowl from earlier – and use for mashed potatoes or store other cooking applications.

 - Set a rack in the foil-lined sheet pan.
 Brush the potatoes with olive oil, inside and out, and sprinkle lighting with salt.
-Distribute the skins, skin-side up, on the rack and bake at 425 degrees Fahrenheit for 8 to 12 minutes, flipping the potatos halfway through.
+Distribute the skins, skin-side up, on the rack and bake for 8 to 12 minutes, gently flipping the potatos halfway through.

 - Remove and top each potato skin with a small spoonful of the chopped cucumber and tomato mixture.
 Garnish with sliced scallions.
 Serve immediately.